 You may have heard of a “control journal” from the Flylady bandwagon that everyone seemed to be on a few years back (me too!).
 My idea is very similar.
 Matter of fact, I got the idea for the chore cards from a book, called Sidetracked Home Executives.
 Pam and Peggy, the Sidetracked Home Executives, were Flylady’s inspiration.

-My Control Center is different from Flylady’s.
-It only takes up something like 15 square inches on my desk, and is much easier to work with than a control journal.
+My Control Center (just a fancy name for my 3×5 index card system) is a little different from the control journal.
+It only takes up something like 15 square inches on my desk, and is much easier to work with.
 The ease of use of the Control Center is a huge plus for me.
 A system of organization that’s not easy to use won’t get used, bottom line.

 Now that we are living on our one-acre hobby farm, the chores seem to have multiplied.
 What with adding 2 goats (and sometimes goat kids), 3 chickens, and a new dog to train and tend to the ten animals we already owned, we have a lot more to do every day.
 Add to that the desire to grow our own produce and it can all feel really overwhelming.